-Gasification 100% 92%

 Notes:

-The cost of landfill is assumed to be in incineration and landfill.
-Hence the profor these facilities. •
+The cost of landfill is assumed to be incorporated within the treatment gate fee cost for incineration and landfill.
+Hence the proportion of waste landfill is not included within the table for these facilities.

 The total cost associated with each option includes: